Federal Member for Parkes

 During his time in the Federal Parliament, Mark has also held the positions of Deputy Speaker of the House of Representatives, National Party’s Chief Whip, Shadow Parliamentary Secretary for Ageing and the Voluntary Sector, Shadow Parliamentary Secretary for Water and Conservation and Shadow Parliamentary Secretary for Regional Development and Emerging Trade Markets.

 Mark has also served on numerous parliamentary committees since entering Federal Parliament in 2007.
-He is currently Chair of the Standing Committee on Publications and a member of the following committees:
+He was formerly Chair of the Standing Committee on Publications and a member of the following committees:

 - House of Representatives Standing Committee on Appropriations and Administration;